Last Updated: January 01, 2023

 - Complying with government-required reporting, such as creating our Affirmative Action Plan (“AAP”);

-Cal Water does not sell or share your Personal Information to third parties, and will not sell or share your Personal Information to third parties without your explicit consent.
+California Water Service Group does not sell or share your Personal Information to third parties, and will not sell or share your Personal Information to third parties without your explicit consent.
 We may, at times, disclose Personal Information we collect to the following categories of third parties, for the purposes identified above, or with your consent:

 - Our group of companies, affiliates, and related entities in accordance with this privacy notice;